 In other words, a bad website design makes it difficult for users to accomplish what they’re trying to accomplish, which might be learning about your product, signing up for a newsletter, making a purchase, or any number of other actions.

-To get a better sense of what makes a website design “bad,” let’s take a look at some examples.
+Another way to get a better sense of what makes a website design “bad" is by looking at examples.
+Let's take a look at some website designs below and explain what they got wrong.

 Examples of Bad Website Design